FuncoSlam/DnD/Sessions/Session 5.md

 ---

 The lesser party hears screaming from the woods, run to see what is happening, see civilians running in the opposite direction, and come to a burning home in a clearing in the woods.
 They stumble upon a greater demon tormenting people.
-The lesser party decides to strategically retreat and deal with something more manageable
+The lesser party decides to strategically retreat and deal with something more manageable.

+---

+[[Piradory]] washes up on the coast, cold and wet.
+She transforms into a werewolf, wakes up in a field near a river.

+---

+[[Bjorn]] asks some local townsfolk for the whereabouts of the lesser party.
+He is informed that [[Billaton Valley]] is to his South.